-Cleveland Clinic has committed to becoming carbon neutral by 2027.
-Since 2010, we have decreased our carbon emissions intensity—or CO₂ equivalents (CO₂e) generated per square foot of building space—by nearly 31% through our commitment to green building, design and operations even as we have continued to serve more patients in more locations.
-In 2019, Cleveland Clinic emitted 124,108 metric tons of Scope 1 and 291,852 metric tons of scope 2 CO₂e for a total of 415,960 metric tons of CO₂e, a 1.6% reduction from 2018 and a 20% reduction from our 2010 baseline.
+In 2020, Cleveland Clinic emitted 118,408 metric tons of Scope 1 and 294,627 metric tons of scope 2 CO₂e for a total of 413,035 metric tons of CO₂e, a 4% reduction from 2019 and a 23.9% reduction from our 2010 baseline.2 We adjusted our baseline in 2020 to include natural gas and electricity from our Indian River and Martin Health facilities, and steam from Akron General Hospital.
 Our Scope 1 emissions, or CO₂e generated from on-site combustion and consumption, include emissions from natural gas, generator fuel, fleet vehicle fuels and anesthesia gases.
 Our Scope 2 emissions, or CO₂e generated from utility providers, includes emissions from purchased electricity.

 Community Tree Planting

-Additionally, in 2019 we held our third consecutive Caregiver Tree Giveaway, in which we provided caregivers 795 trees free of charge to plant at their homes and in their communities.
-We also made 100 bags of soil from the local organization, Rust Belt Riders, available to caregivers during the giveaway, which was made in part from Cleveland Clinic compost.
-Since its inception in fall 2017, caregivers have planted 1,445 trees in more than 100 zip codes through the Caregiver Tree Giveaway.
+Additionally, in 2020 we held our fourth consecutive Caregiver Tree Giveaway, in which we provided caregivers 600 trees free of charge to plant at their homes and in their communities.
+In response to the COVID-19 pandemic, we mailed caregivers their trees instead of hosting a pickup event.
+To date, caregivers have planted 2,045 trees in more than 100 zip codes through the Caregiver Tree Giveaway.
 The infographic below from an impact report generated by the Arbor Day Foundation projects the 20 year cumulative benefits of these plantings:

 Healthcare Climate Council